jonlpersson/ed-latimore/site/_posts/2020-11-15-8-reasons-to-push-through-the-pain.md

 In boxing, the distinction is very clear.

-You can suffer all match, but the referee won't stop the fight as long as you are fighting back.
+You can suffer all match, but the referee won’t stop the fight as long as you are fighting back.
 But if you don’t respond to a barrage of punches for too long, then the referee can and will stop the fight.
-If you don't get off the canvas, the fight is over.
+If you don’t get off the canvas, the fight is over.
 In both situations, you have effectively suffered an injury.
-Even if you aren't in serious pain, you have demonstrated the inability to continue.
+Even if you aren’t in serious pain, you have demonstrated the inability to continue.

 ![pushing through the pain ct scan ed latimore](/assets/images/posts/pushing-through-the-pain-ct-scan-ed-latimore.jpg "You can see the break right below the right eye socket.
 You can't fight through this injury.")